Press Kit — Media Resources for Arkansas Pension Investigation

 National context

 Arkansas is part of a broader national pattern.
-As of early 2026, at least nine state- and local-level campaigns — including Arkansas — scrutinize Israel Bonds investments by public entities:
+As of early 2026, at least nine state- and local-level campaigns — including Arkansas — scrutinize sovereign bond investments by public entities:

-- Michigan — State treasury declined to reinvest a $10 million Israel Bond that matured in November 2025.
-FOIA requests revealed that Israel Bonds’ national managing director repeatedly emailed the Michigan treasury pleading for reinvestment and offering rates higher than publicly available.
+- Michigan — State treasury declined to reinvest a $10 million bond that matured in November 2025.
+FOIA requests revealed that the bond issuer’s national managing director repeatedly emailed the Michigan treasury pleading for reinvestment and offering rates higher than publicly available.

-- Pennsylvania — Spotlight PA investigation documented Treasurer Stacy Garrity’s $45 million in purchases since October 7 and her attendance at an Israel Bonds gala — paralleling the political-financial blurring documented in Arkansas.
+- Pennsylvania — Spotlight PA investigation documented Treasurer Stacy Garrity’s $45 million in purchases since October 7 and her attendance at an industry gala — paralleling the political-financial blurring documented in Arkansas.

-- Palm Beach County, FL — Holds approximately $1 billion in Israel Bonds (15–18% of portfolio).
-Two lawsuits filed over concentration risk; Florida passed a law exempting Israel Bonds from minimum bond rating requirements.
+- Palm Beach County, FL — Holds approximately $1 billion in these bonds (15–18% of portfolio).
+Two lawsuits filed over concentration risk; Florida passed a law exempting these bonds from minimum bond rating requirements.

-- New York — Former NYC Comptroller let ~$39M in Israel Bonds lapse.
+- New York — Former NYC Comptroller let ~$39M in sovereign bonds lapse.
 New York State’s Common Retirement Fund held $352 million as of March 2024.

 - Texas — Acting Comptroller doubled Texas’s investment from ~$140M to $280M in February 2026.